frasanlli/frasanlli/README.md

 I'm F. Sancho, a Junior Developer with a strong foundation in Python.
 Also, I know the basics in Java and Kotlin.

-💻 I’m currently expanding my skills in Django and working on personal projects to grow as a developer.
+💻 I’m currently expanding my skills in JavaScript and working on personal projects to grow as a developer.

 🔍 Actively seeking opportunities to contribute to innovative teams, learn from experienced professionals and make an impact through code.